AFM-analysis/afmformats/docs/sec_getting_started.rst

     In [2]: dslist = afmformats.load_data("data/force-save-example.jpk-force")

-    # dslist is a list of Force-Distance curves
+    # dslist is a list of force-distance curves
     In [3]: dslist

     # available data columns of the first curve